e-zk/cpass/README.md

 # cpass
 Simple password manager written in Go, based on the [CryptoPass Chrome extension](https://github.com/dchest/cryptopass/ "CryptoPass GitHub") and compatible with the [Android implementation](https://f-droid.org/en/packages/krasilnikov.alexey.cryptopass/ "CryptoPass Android F-Droid Page")'s JSON backup files.

-The basic principle is that your password is generated from a secret, and your username/site pair:
+The basic principle is that your password is generated from a username@site pair, and a  secret ("master" password):

 	password = base64(pbkdf2(secret, username@url))[:length]

-Note: The PBKDF2 algorithm used in cpass uses SHA-256, 5000 iterations in order to be backwards compatible with both the extention and the Android application.
+Note: The PBKDF2 algorithm used in `cpass` uses SHA-256 and 5000 iterations in order to be backwards compatible with both the Chrome extention and the Android application.

 After the the secret key is given, cpass will copy the resulting pbkdf2 key (your password) to the clipboard via the [`xsel(1)`](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command.